nhatanhnghiemvu/QML_Research/README.md

 # Iris experiment
 For Iris experiment, the trained model is `iris1_training_model100.txt'

-Data can be generated from Python code
+Data can be generated from Python code.
+The code is included in the note 'model_readout.py'

 # Explicit experiment